Python in Kubernetes: CFS Quotas, CPU Throttling and P99 Latency Explained

 Stop guessing.
 You must track monitoring container_cpu_cfs_throttled_seconds_total.
 If this counter moves, your resource requests vs limits Python strategy is failing.
 In Python, setting a limit much higher than your request is dangerous because it encourages the scheduler to overcommit, leading to high context switching and unpredictable P99 latency spikes.

 The solution is Pragmatic Architecture: keep requests and limits close, disable the GIL where possible via multiprocessing (keeping in mind the multiprocessing overhead), and use cgroups v2 aware tooling.
-At Krun.Pro, we dont just write code; we engineer the environment where that code survives.
-Master the Python GIL vs multi-core K8s conflict, or your high-performance app will remain a victim of the kernels scheduler.
+At Krun.Pro, we don’t just write code; we engineer the environment where that code survives.
+Master the Python GIL vs multi-core K8s conflict, or your high-performance app will remain a victim of the kernel’s scheduler.

 Written by: